AlonsoGD/02-FCC-project2-Portfolio-Page/README.md

 # 02-FCC-project2-Portfolio-Page
 Second large project of FreeCodeCamp.
-The barebones of a Porfolio page.
+The barebones of a Porfolio page completely responsive.

 You can see it live at https://codepen.io/DalonsoAG/full/GvKWZv/